Extracting

 <!-- `text-red` will not be extracted -->

-<p class="text-red">
+<p class="text-red">Red</p>

-<!-- @unocss-skip-end -->
+<!-- @unocss-skip-end -->Extracting from Filesystem

-In cases that you are using integrations that does not have access to the build tools pipeline (for example, the PostCSS plugin), or you are integrating with backend frameworks such that the code does not go through the pipeline, you can manually specify the files to be extracted.
+In cases that you are using integrations that do not have access to the build tools pipeline (for example, the PostCSS plugin), or you are integrating with backend frameworks such that the code does not go through the pipeline, you can manually specify the files to be extracted.

 export default defineConfig({